 Altmühl Valley sailing, walking tour of Bamberg, wine tasting dinner

 Cultural Connection: While we cruise this morning, attend a lecture on the Rhine-Main-Danube Canal, one of Europe’s greatest engineering feats.
 Later, we’ll pass through the locks of the canal and enjoy a day sailing through the lovely Altmühl Valley.
 Arriving in Bamberg, we'll embark on a fascinating walking tour of the historic center of town, a UNESCO World Heritage Site.
 There is also an opportunity to partake in a cooking demonstration today, one of several available on your journey.
-Wine Feature: Tonight’s delicious dinner onboard includes a pairing of four wines with insights on their local production.
+Wine Feature: Tonight’s delicious dinner onboard includes a pairing of wines with insights on their local production.

 Tour and wine tasting inside the Würzburg Residenz

 Your European river cruise continues to Würzburg.
 Here, you'll set out on a half-day tour of the Würzburg Residenz, a baroque European castle that has been designated a UNESCO World Heritage Site.
 Your tour includes a visit to the wine cellar for a tasting and lecture.
 Alternatively, you may join an optional tour of medieval Rothenburg ob der Tauber.
-Cultural Connection: Late this afternoon, attend a lecture on “Germany in the 21st Century: Changes & Challenges.”
+Cultural Connection: Later this afternoon, attend a lecture on “Germany in the 21st Century: Changes & Challenges.”

 Biking Opportunity: Explore the scenic banks of the Main River during this medium 17-mile route.
 Click here for details.